Search warrant served on Zerbe Township supervisor-elect

-A search warrant was served on Zerbe Township Supervisor-elect Walter Paczkoskie in order to obtain a cellphone in which state police allege a conversation was illegally recorded.
+A search warrant was served on Zerbe Township Supervisor-elect Walter Paczkoskie to obtain a cellphone in which state police believe a conversation was illegally recorded.

 Sunbury District Judge Mike Toomey signed the warrant and it was served on Paczkoskie by Stonington state trooper Josiah Reiner on Dec.
-27, according to the search warrant.
+27, according to the document.

+The search warrant was issued to extract further information, according to police.
+Police said they believe an illegal interception of oral communications was conducted.
+No charges have been filed.

-Court documents show after a complaint was filed, Northumberland County District Attorney Tony Matulewicz asked state police to investigate an incident that occurred on Dec.
-5 while township officials were conducting water testing in Trevorton.
+Northumberland County District Attorney Tony Matulewicz asked state police to investigate an incident that occurred on Dec.
+5 while township officials were conducting water testing in Trevorton after his office received a complaint, according to court documents.

 Police allege Paczkoskie approached the officials and asked what they were doing taking water samples outside of scheduled times.
 When the township officials said they were authorized to do so, Paczkoskie took out his phone and began to speak into it, according to court documents.